Why did Marilyn Manson name himself after Charles Manson?

 A: Marilyn Manson has addressed the controversy emphasizing the artistic and metaphorical nature of his stage name.
 He has consistently maintained that his intention is to provoke thought and challenge societal conventions, rather than to promote violence or criminal behavior.

 In conclusion, Marilyn Manson’s choice to name himself after Charles Manson is a deliberate and thought-provoking statement.
 By adopting this controversial moniker, he seeks to challenge societal norms and explore the darker aspects of human nature.
-It is important to understand that Marilyn Manson’s stage name is not an endorsement of Charles Manson or his actions, but rather a symbolic representation of his artistic vision.
+It is important to understand that his stage name is not an endorsement of Charles Manson or his actions, but rather a symbolic representation of the duality of beauty and darkness.